Igor Joksimović

 Igor Joksimović (Игор Јоксимовић; born 16 August 1980) is a Bosnian Serb retired football striker.

 Club career

-He played in the youth team of Partizan and the senior team for 2 years from 1995 to 2002.
-In 2002 move to home city and signed for FK Leotar where was champion in his first season.
-Scored one of the most important goals that season for title against Siroki Brijeg in last minute of the game.
-Good performance in few season in Leotar recommend him in Ukraine football 2005.
+He played in the youth team of Partizan from 1995 to 2002.
+In 2002 move to home city and signed for FK Leotar where was champion in his first season.Good performance in few season in Leotar recommend him in Ukraine football 2005.
 He had good experience in Asian football where play well for PSIS Semarang in Highest Level Division in Indonesia on 2007.

 He signed for KF Shkumbini in January 2009.
 However, he then quit the club on 20 May 2009 along with Cvete Deliovski, Ahmed Mujdragić, the club president and the club's manager.

-He returned to Bosnian football for 3 years, to have his last episode in the Spanish CD Denia, a member of the second Spanish league, where he ends his rich career.
+He returned to Bosnian football for 3 years, to have his last episode in the Spanish CD Denia, a member of the fourth Spanish league, where he ends his career.